YouthHalo/YouthHalo/README.md

 ### 👋 Hi there, I'm Nabeel Ahmad!

-I'm an incoming Computer Science student at the University of Toronto with a passion for creating small videogames.
+I'm an incoming Computer Science student at the University of Toronto Mississauga with a passion for creating small videogames.

 ---